k8hansen/authenticgrace/README.md

 # Authentic Grace MVP

 Minimal viable product for a fictional clothing store seeking to have a responsive online presence.
+Project is an assignment for The Moms Can Code School.
+Project will remain minimally functional.

 ## Authors